spacetelescope/stis_cti/doc/readme.rst

                       component darks
     --ignore_missing  process data even with an incomplete set of dark FLTs -v VERBOSE_LEVEL  verbosity ({0,1,2}; default=1)

-  Author: Sean Lockwood; Version: 1.3
+  Written by Sean Lockwood; v1.5

 The script is designed to run the pixel-based correction in parallel on the component darks, and in parallel on the science files.
 The maximum number of processes may be